ris58h/WebCalm/README.md

 - Go to declaration.
 - Find usages.
 - Renaming.
-- Language injections in 'script' tags and event handler attributes.
+- Language injections in tags and attributes.
 - Formatting.

 Not planned features: